 PTRS:5790 Integrated Clinical Education in Physical Therapy I 1 s.h.

 Integrated clinical experiences in area physical therapy clinics; overview of diverse nature of practice through half-day experiences; basic skills in examination, intervention, and documentation.

 PTRS:5791 Integrated Clinical Education in Physical Therapy II 1 s.h.

 PTRS:6120 Physical Therapy Management and Administration I 2 s.h.

-The changing U.S. health care system; access to physical therapy services, reimbursement to health care providers, mechanisms for controlling costs while providing quality care; clinical vignettes, small group problem solving.
+The changing U.S. health care system; physical therapy services across continuum of care, reimbursement to health care providers, mechanisms for controlling costs while providing quality care; clinical vignettes, small group problem solving.

 PTRS:6121 Physical Therapy Management and Administration II 1 s.h.

-Principles of management in physical therapy practice; historical perspective, current health care environment; business principles; marketing, managing risk, medical/legal concerns, preparing for the future.
+Principles of management in physical therapy practice; historical perspective, current health care environment; business principles; marketing, managing risk, medical/legal concerns, professional and personal growth and development.

 PTRS:6122 Psychosocial Aspects of Patient Care 1 s.h.

 Emotional reactions to illness/trauma; social determinants of health; recognition of mental illness in physical therapy examination and intervention; psychosocial aspects of disability as they relate to patient-physical therapist interaction; effective communication strategies; cultural competence in professional behavior and patient care.

 PTRS:6133 Pain Mechanisms and Treatment 1-2 s.h.